tuist/handbook/handbook/company/services-and-tools.md

 ### CanIPhish
 We use [CanIPhish](https://caniphish.com/) to provide security trainings to employees.
 We use them because they offer a reasonable and open pricing model.

+### 1Password

+We use [1Password](https://1password.com) to store and manage our passwords securely.
+1Password helps us generate strong and unique passwords for each account, and it provides us with a secure vault to store sensitive information.
+We chose 1Password because it's a trusted and reliable password manager that helps us protect our data.